Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Explain the following scenario to students:

-- You continue to be security analyst at Candy Corp.
+- You continue to be security analyst at Wonka Corp.

-- Your manager found out that Sugar Corp recently made a large purchase of guavaberries.
-They currently do not have any candy that includes guavaberries, but Candy Corp does.
+- Your manager found out that Slugworth Corp recently made a large purchase of guavaberries.
+They currently do not have any candy that includes guavaberries, but Wonka does.

-- Your manager suspects that Sugar Corp is trying to reproduce some of Candy Corp's secret recipes that use guavaberries.
+- Your manager suspects that Slugworth is trying to reproduce some of Wonka's secret recipes that use guavaberries.

 - Your task is to determine which of the secret recipes contain guavaberries in their list of ingredients.